OpenTracksApp/OSMDashboard/README.md

 The default online map is provided by [OpenStreetMap.org](https://openstreetmap.org).
 Join the community and help to improve the map, see [www.openstreetmap.org/fixthemap](https://www.openstreetmap.org/fixthemap).

-Please consider downloading an offline map to decrease the server load and save your mobile data plan.Some offline maps can be found here:
+Please consider downloading an offline map to decrease the server load and save your mobile data plan.
+Some offline maps can be found here:

 - [Mapsforge](http://download.mapsforge.org/)
 - [Freizeitkarte Android](https://www.freizeitkarte-osm.de/android/en/)